iterative/dvc.org/content/docs/command-reference/metrics/show.md

   instead of a human-readable table.

-- `-R`, `--recursive` - determines the metrics files to show by searching each target directory and its subdirectories for DVC-files to inspect.
+- `-R`, `--recursive` - determines the metrics files to show by searching each target directory and its subdirectories for `dvc.yaml` files to inspect.
 If there are no directories among the `targets`, this option is ignored.

 - `-h`, `--help` - prints the usage/help message, and exit.